qazer2687/dotfiles/README.md

   devshell for boostrapping (`nix develop` or `nix-shell`).
 - `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
   - `common`: Shared configurations consumed by the machine-specific ones.
-    - `global`: Configurations that are globally applied to all my machines.
-    - `optional`: Opt-in configurations my machines can use.
   - `jade`: Desktop - 16GB RAM, R9 3900x, RTX 2070S
     - `configs`: Specific configuration files for packages unique to this machine.
 (Moving to common/optional soon...)
   - `ruby`: Laptop - 8GB RAM, I5 8350u